 “[Both William and Ellen] concoct the story that she is very ill.
 And she's suffering from some kind of…tooth problem, along with arthritis,” says McCaskill.
 “At that time, middle of the 19th century, Philadelphia was a medical center in the United States.
 It was renowned for its hospitals, its spas, its cutting-edge medical practices.”

-It was a convenient coverup: A southern white slaveholder, riddled with injuries traveling with his slave to help him on the journey for medical treatment.
+It was a convenient coverup: A southern white slaveholder, riddled with injuries traveling with his enslaved worker to help him on the journey for medical treatment.
 The mouth injury was also used as an alibi for hiding her voice and possibly talking to anyone and raising flags that she wasn’t who she appeared to be, according to McCaskill.

 Both William and Ellen were trusted by their slaveholders, so they were able to acquire travel passes—authorization that allowed enslaved people to travel without fear of being arrested—and avoid raising suspicions as they started their escape in December 1848.

 There was a terrifying close call, however, when Ellen, who was traveling as William Johnson, ran into a friend of her slaveholder at the Macon station.
 Ellen found herself sitting next to the man who was well-acquainted with Ellen in her former life.
 She worried that her cover would be blown and that both she and William would be killed.
-At the time, surveillance had been heightened for fugitive enslaved people in the 1820s and ‘30s, following a string of slave revolts.
+At the time, surveillance had been heightened for fugitive enslaved people in the 1820s and ‘30s, following a string of revolts.

 Luck was on their side, however, and Ellen wasn’t recognized.
 The pair traveled onward from Macon to Savannah, Georgia and then crossed the state line into Charleston, South Carolina.
 The duo was so convincing that, according to an account later written by William Craft, Ellen was often advised by passersby to avoid abolitionists since they would look to free William along the way.